The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a Minkowskian background: Introduction

-The formulation of the First Noether Theorem \cite{Noe18} is concerned with the representation of {\em variational Lie derivatives} of classes of degree $n$.
-We present here a proof of such a representation (infinitesimal first variation formula), mainly in order to illustrate the relation between the interior Euler operator, the Euler--Lagrange operator and the exterior differential, as well as the emerging of the divergence of the Noether currents by contact decompositions and geometric integration by parts formulae.

-In the following, for any $n$-form $\rho$, in order to have expressions directly related with known objects of the calculus of variations we will denote \beq \cI (d \rho) =\mathcal{I}(dh\rho) \doteq E_n(h\rho) \eeq the Euler--Lagrange form obtained as the representation by the interior Euler operator of the variational class defined by $d \rho$ (for the notation and the interpretation in the context of geometric calculus of variations, see in particular Appendix \ref{TAKENS}\,; more details can be found in \cite{PaRoWiMu16} and references therein). \bTh For any $n$-form $\rho$ and for any $\pi$-projectable vector field $\Xi$ on $\bY$, we have, up to pull-backs by projections,
+In the following, for any $n$-form $\rho$, we will use the notation $E_n(h\rho) \doteq \cI (d \rho) =\mathcal{I}(dh\rho)$.
+As discussed in \cite{PaRoWiMu16} (see also the references therein), it turns out that $E_n(h\rho)$ is the Euler--Lagrange form obtained as the representation by the interior Euler operator of the variational class defined by $d \rho$ modulo a suitably defined contact structure having a meaning from the point of view of the calculus of variations \cite{Kru90}.